Julie Tien

-Julie Tian, or Tian Ling-ling or Julie Chien (田玲玲; born October 27, 1937), is a politician from Taiwan.
-Tian graduated from the National Chengchi University with a bachelor's degree in Spanish in 1960 and later on earned a master of library science from the George Peabody College for Teachers.
-Tian is the wife of Fredrick Chien, the former Foreign Minister and former President of the Control Yuan of the Republic of China.
+Julie Tian, or Tian Ling-ling or Julie Chien (田玲玲; born October 27, 1937), is the wife of Taiwanese politician and diplomat Frederick Chien.
+Tian graduated from the National Chengchi University with a bachelor's degree in English in 1960 and later on earned a master's degree in library science from the George Peabody College for Teachers.

-During her husband's tenure as the ROC Representative to the United States, Tian presided over the restoration and redecoration efforts of the Twin Oaks Estate.
+During her husband's tenure as the Republic of China's representative to the United States, Tian presided over the restoration of the Twin Oaks, where she was an active hostess in Washington's social circles.

-Tian is a standing committee member of the National Women's League of the R.O.C.